 I expect continued economic expansion in Washington State in 2018; however, we are likely to see a modest slowdown, which is to be expected at this stage in the business cycle.

 Home Sales Activity

-There were 25,312 home sales during the third quarter of 2017.
-This is an increase of 3.6% over the same period in 2016.
+There were 22,325 home sales during the final quarter of 2017.
+This is an increase of 3.7% over the same period in 2016.

-When compared to the same period a year ago, price growth was most pronounced in Grays Harbor County where sale prices were 20.1% higher than the third quarter of 2016.
-Nine additional counties experienced double-digit price growth.
+Compared to the same period a year ago, price growth was most pronounced in Lewis County, where home prices were 18.8% higher than a year ago.
+Eleven additional counties experienced double-digit price growth as well.

 Days on Market

 This speedometer reflects the state of the region’s housing market using housing inventory, price gains, home sales, interest rates, and larger economic factors.
-For the third quarter of 2017, I have left the needle at the same point as the second quarter.
-Though price growth remains robust, sales activity has slowed very slightly and listings jumped relative to the second quarter.
-That said, the market is very strong and buyers will continue to find significant competition for accurately priced and well-located homes.
+For the fourth quarter of 2017, I have left the needle at the same point as third quarter.
+Price growth remains robust even as sales activity slowed.
+2018 is setting itself up to be another very good year for housing.

 Matthew Gardner is the Chief Economist for Windermere Real Estate, specializing in residential market analysis, commercial/industrial market analysis, financial analysis, and land use and regional economics.
 He is the former Principal of Gardner Economics, and has more than 30 years of professional experience both in the U.S. and U.K.